buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 ### WR35
 The _IfcDoorLiningProperties_ shall only be used in the context of an _IfcDoorType_.
-> NOTE&nbsp; The deprecated entity _IfcDoorStyle_ is applicable as well.
+> NOTE  The deprecated entity _IfcDoorStyle_ is applicable as well.